inventid/ideal/README.md

 ## How to use it?

-Using it is quite simple, you can simply clone the code and then require it (_we plan to release a gem later_).
+Using it is quite simple, you can simply clone the code and then require it.
+Alternatively you may use the gem `ideal-payment` (https://rubygems.org/gems/ideal-payment).

+When using in live, also set `Ideal::Gateway.environment = :live`

 ### Preparing certificates